quentinb28/affiliate-performance-app/README.md

 The project followed the following steps:

 * Create a BigQuery table condensing the cumulative traffic data for each Site Geo, Brand.

-* Perform in real-time statistical test to measure the performance of a Variant vs a Control
+* Perform in real-time statistical test to measure the performance of a Variant vs a Control.

-* Build an Dash app that displays the performance in real-time
+* Build an Dash app that displays the performance in real-time.

 ## 3. Action